|Maintainer||Ignacio Arganda-Carreras (email@example.com)|

 -adapt_transform: adapts an specific elastic transformation given a resolution image factor

-For instance, to see the program help we can call the program from the command line (where $IJDIR is the directory where ImageJ is installed) like this:
+For instance, to see the program help we can call the program from the command line (where $IJDIR is the directory where ImageJ is installed) like this in Linux:

 For the rest of the options, follow the help instructions.